berndab/supervised_learning/README.md

 * ClusterCentroids Undersampling
 * SMOTEENN

-Model performance statistic are generated for each model sampling pair combination.
+Model performance statistic are generated for each model and resampling method combination.

-The performance statistics are analyzed to determine the best performing model resampling pair for classifying credit risk.
+The performance statistics for all model pairs are analyzed and compared to determine the best performing model and resampling method combination for classifying credit risk.

 ### Ensemble Learning Models Evaluation